 In some areas, millions of marine birds, hundreds of sea lions, seals and dozens of humpback and grey whales actively forage for weeks.
 As part of our at-sea marine bird surveys, we had the opportunity to witness multiple herring spawn events at locations along the BC coast.
 The spawns we observed were several orders of magnitude smaller than in previous years, but which still attracted marine mammals and birds, including Bald Eagles, Black Brant, cormorants, loons, ducks and thousands of gulls.

-From these initial observations, in addition to our memories of what larger herring spawns looked like in the 1980’s, we asked a very broad question: does Pacific herring, perhaps somewhat analogous to salmon, provide a pulse of energy and nutrients to intertidal and terrestrial ecosystems?
+Raincoast’s research, led by Dr. Caroline Fox, set out to ask broad questions based on observations and memories of larger herring spawns: Do Pacific herring, perhaps somewhat analogous to salmon, provide a pulse of energy and nutrients to intertidal and terrestrial ecosystems?

 Having been immersed in the study of salmon and the influence of salmon to terrestrial ecosystems, including studies of coastal wolves and grizzlies, it was a natural progression to extend our research to encompass the ecological influences of Pacific herring.
 First, we sought out herring fishermen as well as biologists and spawn surveyors, as these people often spend significant amounts of time at herring spawns.
 We also drew heavily on what we’ve discovered in our collective decades of science and observation on coastal processes and salmon subsidies in British Columbia.
 From the start, our earliest conversations reaffirmed what we already suspected; the influences of Pacific herring reach up the intertidal zone and into the forests of this coast.
 Science, no big surprise, had just been slow to catch up to local and traditional knowledge.